aewshopping/ssg-deploy-test/src/posts/reviews/2021-12-03-review-a_curious_history_of_sex.md

 Lister is an entertaining writer who has a breezy conversational style, with an infectious enthusiasm for her subject matter.
 To give you a flavour here is her description of severe period pain from the aforementioned chapter:

->> “You feel like you have a cold – shivering, aching, nauseous – and have the hair-trigger emotions of someone who has not slept for days… The intense cramping across your lower abdomen feels like the worst diarrhoea you’ve ever had – in fact, you’ll also get diarrhoea, to help with the crying fits.
+>> You feel like you have a cold – shivering, aching, nauseous – and have the hair-trigger emotions of someone who has not slept for days… The intense cramping across your lower abdomen feels like the worst diarrhoea you’ve ever had – in fact, you’ll also get diarrhoea, to help with the crying fits.
 As your internal organs contract and tear themselves to blooded bits so you can lay an egg, blasts of searing pain rip through you.
 Sometimes they’re so bad, you double over and can’t breathe until it’s passed, and the dull, constant ache returns… You bleed so much that all ‘intimate feminine hygiene products’ fail you – it’s like trying to control a lava flow with an oven mitt.
 You worry people can smell your period.
 You are terrified to sit on anything or stand up for a week in case you’ve bled through.
 And as you’re sitting, a crying, sweaty, wobbly, spotty, smelly mess, some bastard asks ‘Time of the month, love?’
-And then you have to eat his head.”
+And then you have to eat his head.
->>>
 >>> Kate Lister, A Curious History of Sex

 ### Any complaints?